 When is a Zoning Amendment a “Substantial Burden” under RLUIPA?
 The Fourth Circuit Speaks

-By: Andrew McRoberts.
+By: Andrew McRoberts, Editor.
 This was posted Wednesday, February 13th, 2013

 On January 31, 2013, the Fourth C ircuit Court of Appeals issued its opinion in the case of Bethel World Outreach Ministries of Montgomery County v.
 Montgomery County Council.

 In this opinion, the Fourth Circuit clarified the standard the courts should apply when a claim is made under the Religious Land Use and Institutionalized Persons Act (RLUIPA), 42 U.S.C. §§ 2000cc, et seq., for a “substantial burden ” on a religious organization’s free exercise of religion.
 The Fourth Circuit reversed the district court’s grant of summary judgment on the church’s “substantial burden claim” citing two errors by the lower court, but affirmed its grant of summary judgment on other RLUIPA and constitutional claims.

 First, the Fourth Circuit held that the district court erred in applying the test for institutionalized persons, rather than a lower standard used by its sister circuits for land use cases.
 Specifically, a claimant can succeed in its claim that a land use action violated the “substantial burden” test by “establishing that a government regulation puts substantial burden on it to change its behavior.”
 In so holding, the Fourth Circuit joined the 7th, 9th and 11th Circuits.